Coto-Studio/hugo-innocent-dreams/content/_index.md

 It is this reason that I am delaying the release of my book to see if my story has a chance at being traditionally published and changing this narrative.
 The best way to stay informed about its progress is to [sign up for my newsletter](#subscribe).

 **If you work in the publishing industry** as an agent or publisher and would like to chat, you can contact me directly [using my email below](#contact-info).

-**If you have connections to or know of publishers, or media outlets** that you I should check out, please use filled out the form on the "have you heard of?"
-Page